 This playlist contains a selection of songs that I love and there is not really a red thread.
 Over the years, I have started to value songs that are not necessarily the best examples of clever songwriting, but that do have a contemporary way of handling sound and production.
-Artist such as Jamie XX, Little Dragon, Kelela and my latest discovery The Blaze really inspire me in this particular way.
+Artists such as Jamie XX, Little Dragon, Kelela and my latest discovery The Blaze really inspire me in this particular way.
 I also added music by my friends Sofie Letitre and WWWater.
-Beautiful songs by talented artist that should reach way more people!
+Beautiful songs by talented artists that should reach way more people!

 What is the next step?

-The tour is going very well, so we will extend and start a second tour next Februari.
+The tour is going very well, so we will extend and start a second tour next February.
 I am also writing my 4th record and some pre-productions have already been made.
 However, I really want to take my time for it as I feel that this next record is an important one.
 Expect me to release it when it is 100% perfect!